zemirco/lockit-sendmail/README.md

 A new user has signed up and his email address needs to be verified.
 An email with a link containing a unique token is sent to his email address.
 When the user clicks on this link we know that the given email address exists und belongs to the right user.
-The `emailSignup` object from `config.js` is used to generate the content.

 ```js
 var email = new Email('emailSignup');